tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 #### Step 3: Estimate transformations

-Once the data is prepared for calibration, the tool applies registration algorithms, such as NDT and GICP, to estimate the transformation between pointcloud from the `calibration lidar` and the augmented pointcloud from the `mapping lidar`.
+Once the data is prepared for calibration, the tool applies registration algorithms, such as NDT and GICP, to estimate the transformation between the pointcloud from the `calibration lidar` and the augmented pointcloud from the `mapping lidar`.

 ### base-lidar calibration